renjmindy/COVID19-XRayPneumoniaImageClassifier/README.md

 - Augmentation:
 - Early stopping: through varying epochs, the first point at which the local minimal loss appears can be identified.
-- Trainging optimizers:
+- Trainging optimizers: RMSprop is applied
 - Regularizers: the addition of first- and second-order regularization terms into the cost function to smoothen the variation of both cost and accuracy with time
 - Dropout:
-- Activation functions:
+- Activation functions: RELU is applied
 - Batch size:
 - Learning rate: